 Kazakhstan posted a current account surplus of $2.2 billion in first quarter of 2022, shifting from an upwardly revised deficit of $1.6 billion in the previous period, flash data showed This was the first current account surplus since the first quarter of 2020, as the goods surplus widened to $9.9 billion from $6.0 billion a year earlier, while the service deficit narrowed to $0.4 billion from $0.6 billion and the secondary income gap declined to $0.03 billion from $0.06 billion.
 Meanwhile, the primary income deficit increased to $7.3 billion from $6.9 billion. source: The National Bank of Kazakhstan

 Current Account in Kazakhstan averaged -279.03 USD Million from 1995 until 2021, reaching an all time high of 6862.60 USD Million in the first quarter of 2014 and a record low of -5636.80 USD Million in the third quarter of 2020.
 This page provides - Kazakhstan Current Account - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Kazakhstan Current Account - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Current Account in Kazakhstan is expected to be -500.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Kazakhstan to stand at 1140.00 in 12 months time.
-In the long-term, the Kazakhstan Current Account is projected to trend around 950.00 USD Million in 2021, according to our econometric models.
+Current Account in Kazakhstan is expected to be 2500.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Kazakhstan Current Account is projected to trend around 1500.00 USD Million in 2023 and 1000.00 USD Million in 2024, according to our econometric models.